bit-cook/Klee/README.md

 cp .env.example .env
 ```

-Then edit the `.env` file according to your needs, configuring the following environment variables:
+Edit the `.env` file to configure the following environment variables according to your requirements:

 #### Basic Configuration

 ```
 # Remote Mode Configuration
-# Set to 'true' to enable remote mode, 'false' to use local mode, default is 'false'
+# Set to 'true' to enable remote mode, 'false' to use local mode (default is 'false')
 VITE_USE_SUPABASE=false

 # Supabase configuration (only required if VITE_USE_SUPABASE=true)